bangordailynews/Public-FreePBX-hacks/README.md

 We're big fans of Asterisk and FreePBX, but the documentation and user interface can be lacking.
 So we're documenting some of the things we're doing to make the system a little easier to use.

+## Some of our tricks include
+* **global-provisioning.php**: We got tired of having (and forgetting) to set the same variables in half a dozen different templates, and the Endpoint Manager doesn't actually expose all the variables you could have access to.
+Our global provisioning dropin allows us to identify variables we want to use globally and gives us the ability to set variables that the Endpoint Manager doesn't yet support
+* **pickup-groups.php** Pickup and call groups (see below for an explanation) are hard to manage.
+So this simple page helps us visualize those groups.
+* **directory** We wanted to auto-generate a directory and push it out to everybody's phones.
+With the help of the the global provisioning script, we can do that.

 Below is a general overview of the Asterisk/FreePBX system.

 # General schema